Homeless activists occupy Washington state hotel in apparent takeover attempt, at least 7 in custody: report

 A group of hotel employees were safely removed from the building

-At least seven people were in custody late Sunday after homeless activists with a group called Oly Housing Now occupied the lobby and 17 rooms at the Red Lion hotel in Olympia, Wash., in an apparent takeover attempt demanding pandemic housing, reports said.
+At least seven people were in custody late Sunday after homeless activists, some reportedly armed with hatchets and knives, "forcibly" occupied the lobby and 17 rooms at the Red Lion Hotel in Olympia, Wash, according to officials.

+The activities were with a group calling itself Oly Housing Now.
+They occupied the hotel in an apparent takeover attempt to demand pandemic housing, reports said.

+City officials, in a release, said the Olympia Police Department (OPD) received reports that employees felt under threat from the group and at least one employee was allegedly assaulted.

+LA HOMELESS OFFICIALS PAID BETTER THAN WHITE HOUSE CABINET MEMBERS AS CRISIS CONTINUES TO RISE

 Law enforcement and SWAT teams closed off the nearby roadway and are going through the hotel floor by floor, The Olympian reported.
-A group of hotel employees, who fled into the basement after activists entered the hotel, were safely removed from the building, police said.
+A group of hotel employees, who fled into the basement after activists entered the hotel, were safely removed from the building, authorities said.

 Shauna Sowersby, a reporter, tweeted that a loud bang was heard inside the hotel just before 11 p.m. local time.
+She said flashbangs also went off as officers attempted to clear the building.

 A crowd across the street from the hotel was later seen chanting and harassing local law enforcement, according to videos on social media.